 Other Church Requirements

 - At least one of the couple must be baptized in a Christian church.
-If you have not been baptised, we invite you to explore what baptism means with our rector.
+If you have not been baptised, we invite you to explore what baptism means with our priest.

 Are there any date restrictions?